TheStig294/100-more-randomats-pack-1/README.md

 _ttt_randomat_pursuit_ - Default: 1 - Whether this randomat is enabled\
 _randomat_pursuit_mult_ - Default: 1.5 - Movement speed multiplier

-## Huff this!
+## Huff this

 Crouching makes you fart.\
-Everyone gets this playermodel if installed: https://steamcommunity.com/sharedfiles/filedetails/?id=614003294\
+Everyone gets this playermodel if installed: <https://steamcommunity.com/sharedfiles/filedetails/?id=614003294>\
 \
 _ttt_randomat_fart_ - Default: 1 - Whether this randomat is enabled\
 _randomat_fart_alt_sound_ - Default: 0 - Whether to use the alternate fart sound